chartmann1590/VowVault/docs/features.md

 - Native app experience

 ### 🏆 Photo of the Day
 Vote for daily featured photos and see which moments are most loved by your guests.
 Admins can select photos to be featured each day, and guests can vote once per day.
+The system now includes automatic candidate selection based on photo popularity.

 **Voting Features:**
 - **Daily Featured Photos:** Admins select photos to be featured each day